dogeplusplus/bio-agents-mcp/protein-data-bank-mcp/README.md

 ## Description

-The `protein_data_bank` module provides a server that interacts with the Protein Data Bank (PDB) API to fetch structural assembly descriptions.
+The `protein_data_bank_mcp` module provides a server that interacts with the Protein Data Bank (PDB) API to fetch structural assembly descriptions.
 It is built using the FastMCP framework and supports asynchronous operations with `aiohttp`.

 ## Features